-2) CPU External Frequency Setting (SW1 Switches 1-4)
+2) CPU External Frequency Setting (SW1 Switches 1-5)

 This option tells the clock generator what frequency to send to the CPU, SDRAM, and the chipset.
 This allows the selection of the CPU's External frequency.
 The CPU External Frequency multiplied by the Frequency Multiple equals the CPU's Internal frequency (the advertised CPU speed).
+For JumperFree Mode, the default setting enabling BIOS control is 100 MHz.